sous-chefs/nagios/README.md

 By default NRPE clients can only be monitored by Nagios servers in the same environment.
 To change this set the multi_environment_monitoring attribute.
 See __Attributes__ below.

+*Verticloud Changes*

+Verticloud changes to accomodate chef-solo.
+The configuration information is not obtained using search.
+They are supplied using attributes.

 Platform
 --------